wthomson/FitHome-docs/RaspPi.md

 Once that's done, while in VS Code - start up a remote SSH session by going into the commands (through F1) and choose `Remote SSH: Connect to Host`.
 And YIPPEE!

+# Using SPI
+The electricity monitor uses SPI to communicate.
+We document the setting up the SPI interface within [the electricity monitor documentation](ElectricityMonitor.md).

 TODO - clean up from here down.

 # Install MongoDB